 Aaron Burns on Christ-Centered Filmmaking

 You may not know his name, but you’re probably familiar with his work.
 Aaron Burns is a movie producer who has worked on some movies that I’m sure many of you have seen before.
 He is the producer of Beyond the Mask and Pendragon: Sword of His Father.
-He was also the associate producer on the Kendrick Brothers film, War Room, and he recently finished work on their next release, Overcomer, which is scheduled for release on August 22nd.
+He was also the associate producer on the Kendrick Brothers film, War Room, and he recently finished work on their next release, Overcomer, which was released on August 22nd.

 Yvette Hampton: I am excited to be talking to you today Aaron, welcome!